openxthinking/bullet-docs/docs/customization.md

 ---
 #### Breadcrumbs
-1. Breadcrumbs have a fixed structure and do not adapt to the user's navigational history, therefore they cannot show the previous page the user visited.
+Breadcrumbs have a fixed structure and do not adapt to the user's navigational history, therefore they cannot show the previous page the user visited.

-2. Since it's not possible to designate a primary collection for a product in Shopify, the first collection listed in alphabetical order will be displayed on product pages when multiple collections are present.

-3. On product pages, you can select either "**Collection**" or "**Vendor**" as the parent category for the product.

 #### Activate
 1. From `Shopify admin`, go to `Online store > Theme`